adoupas/personal-website/SECURITY.md

 ## Current Implementation

 Currently, we've implemented these security features using HTML meta tags, which provide some protection but are not as effective as HTTP headers.
+This approach was chosen for compatibility with GitHub Pages, which doesn't support custom HTTP headers.

 ## Alternative Hosting Options